 Anthropology: Situated Learning in Communities of Practice

-This article is based on talks by anthropologists Jean Lave, professor emerita from the Department of Geography, and Rosemary Joyce, professor in the Department of Anthropology, for the GSI Center’s How Students Learn series in Spring 2011.
+This article is based on talks by anthropologists Jean Lave, professor emerita from the Department of Geography, and Rosemary Joyce, professor in the Department of Anthropology, for the GSI Teaching & Resource Center’s How Students Learn series in Spring 2011.

 - Only learners can learn; teachers can’t learn for them.